Scientific: Euphorbia antisyphilitica

 Propagation: Seed, division and separation of clumps.

-Disease and pests: None.
+Disease and Pests: None.

 Additional comments: This is a small perennial that probably deserves greater landscape use.
-Euphorbia produce white milky latex that is a skin irritant to some people - so wear gloves when handling alot.
+Plants in the genus Euphorbia produce white milky latex that is a skin irritant to some people - so wear gloves when handling alot.
 The wax is harvested commercially in Mexico for a multitude of uses.
 The species names comes from the folk lore that the plant is effective for treatment of venereal disease.
 The common name means 'little candle', referring to the appearance of the stems.